Hunger Action Center

 Advocacy in the Vermont Statehouse

-Hunger Free Vermont is currently advocating for the State of Vermont to launch the Restaurant Meals Program (RMP) here in Vermont.
-The RMP would allow certain 3SquaresVT (also known as SNAP) recipients to use their benefits at participating local restaurants.
+During the 2025 legislative session, Hunger Free Vermont advocated for the State of Vermont to launch the SNAP Restaurant Meals Program (RMP) in Vermont.
+The RMP would allow certain 3SquaresVT (known in Vermont as SNAP) recipients to use their benefits at participating local restaurants.

 To stay up to date with our advocacy initiatives, sign-up for our Advocacy and Action email list below.